OCHA-DAP/hdx-signals/CONTRIBUTING.md

 consistency.

 ### Versioning

+Update the version in `.signals-version`, following semantic versioning guidelines

 *   Follow standard semantic versioning guidelines for `major.minor.patch`.
 Versioning should be incrementally updated regardless of whether or not there are any user-facing